 Leading the way towards a net zero economy

 This negative emission plan by Microsoft marks an important milestone on the road to addressing climate change and sends a strong signal to other established companies.
 It inspires those who want to help combat climate change and leverage a science-backed, fully measurable and permanent solution.
 Thanks to Climeworks’ carbon dioxide removal, businesses can remove their emissions while also helping to scale up a much-needed climate technology.
 Microsoft formed its carbon removal portfolio by assessing negative emission technology attributes pertaining to specific criteria of net negativity, as outlined in its white paper.

-It is not enough to only reduce our emissions – if we want to restore a healthy balance of CO₂ in the atmosphere, we also must achieve negative emissions.
-This means humanity has to remove more CO₂ from the air than it emits.
+In order to achieve negative emissions, we need to remove more CO₂ from the air than we emit.
 Leading scientific studies indicate that by mid-century 10 billion tons of carbon dioxide will need to be removed from the air every year to keep global warming in the line of the limits of the Paris Agreement.
 There are two basic approaches: natural climate solutions and negative emissions technologies.
 Climate scenarios that limit global warming to 1.5°C rely on large-scale applications of carbon removal technologies.
 Climeworks’ direct air capture and storage is a scalable solution that can remove CO₂ from the air in a permanent and measurable way.